-- Performing self-audits and acting upon any findings helps sustain compliance with OSHA regulations.
+- Performing self-audits and acting upon any findings help sustain compliance with OSHA regulations.

-The most thorough means for performing a self-audit is to use a regulatory OSHA checklist for each work area and OSHA-required record keeping.
-The size and diversity of the business dictates how many checklists are required and how much information should be in each OSHA checklist.
-While there is not a standard format for an OSHA checklist, several key features should be included:
+The most thorough means for performing a self-audit is to use a checklist for each work area.
+The size and diversity of the business dictates how many checklists are required and how much detail should be in each.
+While there is no standard checklist format, several key features should be included:

 - Name of auditor and date inspected

-- Description and CFR cite for all pertinent regulations with a space to note deficiencies
+- Description and specific regulatory citation for all pertinent regulations with a space to note deficiencies

-- A feasible completion date for material deficiencies
+- A feasible completion date for deficiencies found

 - Initials and/or date when all corrections have been completed